 The fate of Freddie Mercury depicted by strange characters and animals

 Brian May dressed as a penguin talks to real penguins.
-In the video we see a character dressed in black tango orangutan.
+The video also features a character dressed as a black orangutan.

 All these senseless scenes depict the mind of Freddie Mercury in the grip of strange and bizarre thoughts caused by the disease but also by the awareness of his unstoppable end.